jumpstart-robotics/github-demo/presentation.md

 # Steps to get started with github

-1) sign up for account at [github.com](https://github.com) with Team account **AFRC-TeamNumber-TeamName**
+1) sign up for account at [github.com](https://github.com) with Team account **FRC-TeamNumber-TeamName**
-	a) NOTE: School email may give extra features for free
+	- NOTE: School email may give extra features for free
-	b) Recommendation: use team email address and account that is connected to your FIRST team, not you as an individual
+	- Recommendation: use team email address and account that is connected to your FIRST team, not you as an individual

+---

-	c) Create public repository
+2) Create public repository
+	* Share repository URL and name with Team members

+3) Students signup for individual github accounts and star, watch, and fork the repository
+4) Team account adds student members as collaborators on the github account
+	* For wiki and project board access
+	* Students accept invitation

+5) Install [git-scm](https://git-scm.org/) tools on local computer

+---

+# Live Demo
+* Manage Access
+* Fork
+* Pull Request / Merge
+* Issue Tracking
+* Project Board